 - Computers, laptops, other electronics (unless specifically required and justified – if approved, must be purchased within the first 90 days of project, and be returned to Tufts CTSI at the end of the approved project period)

 - Membership dues, professional fees, rent

 - Postage and mail

 - Budget over-expenditures

 - Other items generally considered “facilities and administrative” expenses.

-Cost sharing for investigator salaries is discouraged and will be allowed only with written approval of both the appropriate department chair and administrator (please see FAQs for more information).
+Cost sharing for investigator salaries is discouraged and will be allowed only with written approval of both the appropriate department chair and administrator.

 Subcontracts, if necessary, should be budgeted separately in the research proposal.

 Carryover, Extensions and Over-Expenditures

 Carryover of expenses is not allowed.
 Funds not expended by April 30, 2016 will be retained by Tufts CTSI.
 No extensions are allowed.
 An assignment account must be provided to cover any over-expenditure.